lazywinadmin/MeetupPS/README.md

 * `Get-OauthCode`
 * `Get-OauthAccessToken`

-This will then prompt your to connect to Meetup.
+This will then prompt you to connect to Meetup.

 ![image-center](/media/MeetupPS-Set-MeetupConfiguration02.png)